Cleveland County Detention, NC

 Visitation

-- Cleveland County Detention schedules inmate visits at two locations: 100 Justice Place and 407 McBrayer Street in Shelby.
+- Visits take place at two Cleveland County Detention locations: 100 Justice Place and 407 McBrayer Street in Shelby.

-- Visiting days and times are assigned by last name rather than a single daily schedule.
+- Visiting days and times are assigned based on the incarcerated person’s last name.

-- Both detention facilities are operated by the Cleveland County Sheriff’s Office and are staffed 24/7.
+- Both detention facilities in Cleveland County are staffed 24/7.

 Topic Overviews